tomasskon/SimpleValidator/README.md

 ### Update

 I will create a pull request to my classmates Repo once he enables my permission to push some changes into his repository.

+### Update 2

+The pull request is made to my classmates repository